Structural reconstruction as the origin of the cuprate pseudogap

-where $\hat{\sigma}_i$ are Pauli matrices with $i=\{1,2,3\}$, and $\hat{\sigma}_0$ is the two-dimensional identity matrix acting on spin space.
-In the presence of inversion and time-reversal symmetries, only six pairs of indices are symmetry-allowed.
-There are three spin-independent terms with $a=\{0,1,3\}$ and $b=0$, corresponding to the hopping processes described above for the spinless Hamiltonian in Eq. \ref{Eq:H_LTO}.
-In addition, there are three spin-dependent terms associated with even-momentum SOC with $a=2$ and $b=\{1,2,3\}$.
-DFT calculations estimate the SOC near the Fermi surfaces to be approximately 5-10 meV (more details in the Supplemental Material).
-As SOC does not break inversion or time-reversal symmetries, the band structure remains at least doubly degenerate across the entire BZ.
-The Hamiltonian has two (doubly-degenerate) eigenvalues $E^\pm(\boldsymbol{k}) = h_{00}(\boldsymbol{k}) \pm \sqrt{h_{10}^2(\boldsymbol{k})+h_{30}^2(\boldsymbol{k})+h_{s}^2(\boldsymbol{k})}$, where $h_{s}^2(\boldsymbol{k}) = \sum_{i=1,2,3}h_{2i}^2(\boldsymbol{k})$ captures the effect of SOC.
-For simplicity, as the $h_{2i}(\boldsymbol{k})$ parameters are not all zero at generic $\bold{k}$ points \cite{Park2019, Yang2014}, here we take $|h_{s}(\boldsymbol{k})|=s$ as an effective SOC contribution near the Fermi surface, akin to the Kane-Mele term in graphene \cite{Kane2005} (see more details in the Supplemental Material).
-Including SOC, the band crossings around the PTBZ edge segment containing the $Y_{PT}$ point are lifted, going from four- to two-fold degenerate, and small Fermi pockets are formed, as shown in Fig. \ref{Fig:Case_Study_LCO} e) and f).
-The Fermi surfaces we obtain for the $k_z=0$ plane shown in Fig. \ref{Fig:Case_Study_LCO} e) correspond to two small Fermi pockets and two open Fermi sheets - which, however, have significant $k_z$-dependence, with four small Fermi pockets observed for finite $k_z$, as shown in Fig. \ref{Fig:Case_Study_LCO} f).
-Note that this SOC-induced band splitting is reminiscent of a two-dimensional Peierls instability \cite{Tang1988, Park2019}, a coordinated reconstruction of electrons and atoms to minimize the energy of the entire system.
-Here, the analog of dimerization in the classical Peierls instability is the tilt of the oxygen octahedra, which enables SOC to gap out a large fraction of the electronic states, as schematically shown in Fig. \ref{Fig:Peierls}.
+Including SOC, in the absence of $k_z$-dependent terms, the band crossings around the PTBZ edges are all lifted, going from four- to two-fold degenerate, and small Fermi pockets are formed, as shown in Fig.~\ref{fig:case_study}D. Upon including $k_z$-dependent terms, the Fermi surfaces at the $k_z=0$ plane shown in Fig.~\ref{fig:case_study}E, correspond to two small Fermi pockets and two open Fermi sheets - which, however, have significant $k_z$-dependence, with four small Fermi pockets generally observed for finite $k_z$, as shown in Fig.~\ref{fig:case_study}F. Note that the SOC-induced band splitting is reminiscent of a two-dimensional Peierls instability \cite{Tang1988, Park2019} - a coordinated reconstruction of electrons and nuclei to minimize the energy of the entire system.
+Here, the analog of dimerization in the classical one-dimensional Peierls instability is the tilt of the oxygen octahedra, which enables SOC to gap out a large fraction of the electronic states, as schematically illustrated in Fig.~\ref{fig:peierls}.